 This re-release has been upgraded over the original, with a bright LED display that’s clearer and easier to read, both by day and at night.
 It comes in three different colors: black, gold, and silver.
 The black and red versions feature red LED lights, while the silver version utilizes cooler blue LEDs.
 Now, let’s look at some specifics.

 I often begin by talking about a watch’s movement, because this is the most important aspect of many timepieces.
 In this case, however, I’m talking about a quartz movement, which has its benefits and its drawbacks.
 On the one hand, it’s absurdly accurate, and you won’t need to re-set the watch very often.
-On the other hand, the life is limited by the durability of the quartz crystals themselves.
-Once you’ve completely drained those crystals, the watch will stop keeping time, even with a brand new battery.
+On the other hand, the life is limited by the durability of the quartz crystals themselves, which are usually quite hardy.
+Once you’ve completely used up the lifespan of those crystals, the watch will stop keeping accurate time, even with a brand new battery.

 That said, the battery life itself is very good.
-You’re looking at about 12 months of battery life, while the crystals will typically last about 24 months, so you should only have to change the Computron 1976’s battery once during its lifetime.
+You’re looking at about 12 months of battery life, while the crystals will typically last a very long time, so you should only have to change the Computron 1976’s battery once during its lifetime.

 The display on this watch has a similar display to the original, with a series of four seven-segment numerals, along with an AM/PM indicator on the left, as well as a set of tiny second numerals on the right.
 The only difference between the re-release and the original in this regard is the bright LED display we already mentioned.
 This was a worthwhile improvement, and the colors retain the warm, retro tone of the original.